-Apple is due to release its newest software update (iOS 15, iPadOS 15, macOS Monterey, and watchOS 8) this fall*.
-In this article, we are highlighting the potential impacts this update may have on our customers using email marketing.
-In particular, the feature that is of interest for us has been called "Mail Privacy Protection" which will be available for Apple mail app users, as well as the "Hide my email" feature for iCloud+ users.
+Apple has released on September the 20th its newest software update* (iOS 15, iPadOS 15, macOS Monterey, and watchOS 8).
+In this article, we are focusing on the features with impacts on email marketing: "Mail Privacy Protection" available for Apple mail app users, and "Hide my email" feature for iCloud+ users.

-There is currently a Beta version available to test this feature but even after the update has been fully released, the behavior and the impacts may evolve.
-We will update this article, whenever a new impact comes to our knowledge.
+The behavior and the impacts of those features may evolve.
+We are constantly testing the latest beta version available and we will update this article, whenever a new impact comes to our knowledge.